On this page:

 The advice from the government is that wherever possible, during this time, people should try to access medical help remotely, for example over the phone or internet.

 However, you should continue to access the essential services that you need, and you should contact the NHS if you need urgent or emergency care.

-If you have a scheduled hospital or other medical appointment before 31 July, talk to your GP or specialist to ensure you continue to receive the care you need in an appropriate setting, and to determine which of these appointments are absolutely essential.
+If you have a scheduled hospital or other medical appointment, talk to your GP or specialist to ensure you continue to receive the care you need in an appropriate setting, and to determine which of these appointments are absolutely essential.

 It's possible that your hospital may need to cancel or postpone some clinics and appointments.
 You should contact your hospital or clinic to confirm appointments.

 Please note: guidance in the video below was correct at the time of filming during the begininning of the pandemic.
 Some Government restrictions and guidance may have changed multiple times since filming.